kellyredding/inbox-sync/README.md

 ### `archive_folder`

 The folder on the source to create and archive (move) source inbox messages to when processing is complete.
 Defaults to `"Forwarded"`.
+Set to `nil` to disable archiving on the source and delete the messages after processing.

 ### `logger`